ItzDerock/discord-html-transcripts/README.md

     returnType: 'attachment', // Valid options: 'buffer' | 'string' | 'attachment' Default: 'attachment'
     minify: true, // Minify the result?
 Uses html-minifier
     saveImages: false, // Download all images and include the image data in the HTML (allows viewing the image even after it has been deleted) (!
 WILL INCREASE FILE SIZE !)
-});
+    useCDN: false // Uses a CDN to serve discord styles rather than bundling it in the HTML (saves ~8kb when minified) });
 ```